Quia Sum, Cogito: Chapter 8

 “They worship Azathoth, right?”

-He looks at me again, studying me.
-“You remind me of me when I first got here, but your profile says otherwise.”
-His gaze narrowed trying to fit the pieces together before continuing on… still looking at me skeptically.
+He looks at me again, studying me while answering, “If you can call it worship.”
+Then continuing after a brief pause, “You remind me of me when I first got here, but your profile says otherwise.”
+His gaze narrows trying to fit the pieces together before continuing on… still looking at me skeptically.
 “There was a writer in the early 1900s called HP Lovecraft, he wrote stories about incomprehensible gods that would drive a person insane just by looking at them.
-Azathoth was the top god… they literally worship chaos…and an objective fiction at that.”
-He stalls for a moment more, “who are you?”
+Azathoth was the top god… they literally worship chaos…and acknowledge it’s an objective fiction while doing so.
+They use all this to justify the claim: if a fiction is superior to us, then we all must be one as well; just figments of something else’s story.”
+He stalls for a moment more studying me, “who are you?”

 He realizes that I’m dodging, but lets it pass.
 “Kletus.
 Kletus Ferguson.” and takes another bite.